opensemanticworld/osw-ansible/README.md

     2. [playbooks/caddy.yml](playbooks/caddy.yml)
     3. [playbooks/osw.yml](playbooks/osw.yml)

-    A reverse proxy will be installed and configured with Caddy.
-The OSW components will be installed and configured with Docker Compose.
+    A reverse proxy will be installed and configured with `Caddy.` All OSW components will be installed and configured with Docker Compose.
 Ensure you have no other proxy, e.g., `nginx` running on the desired host.

 2. OPTIONAL: Customization